Martin Berkovec

-Martin Berkovec (born 12 February 1989) is a professional Czech footballer who plays as a goalkeeper for Slavia Prague B.
+Martin Berkovec (born 12 February 1989) is a Czech former footballer who last played as a goalkeeper for Slavia Prague B.

 Career

 He made his league debut on 8 March 2015 in a match where FC Hlučín faced a 0–1 defeat against FK Fotbal Třinec in the Czech National Football League.

 In February 2017, his life was saved by opposition team player Francis Koné, who prevented him from swallowing his tongue after he was knocked unconscious.
 As a result of this act, Francis Koné was awarded the FIFA Fair Play Award.

 In January 2021, he signed a one-and-a-half-year contract with Czech side Zbrojovka Brno.